RetroDECK/ES-DE/USERGUIDE-DEV.md

 If the option _Enable alternative emulators per game_ has been enabled, there will be an entry shown where you can select between alternative emulators for the specific game.
 There is a similar _Alternative emulators_ entry under the _Other settings_ menu, but that will apply the selection to the entire game system.
 If you select an alternative for a specific game using the metadata editor, that will take precedence and override any system-wide emulator selection (the currently selected system-wide emulator will be clearly marked on the selection screen).
 The alternative emulators need to be defined in the es_systems.xml file, and if there are no alternatives available for the current system, this row in the metadata editor will be grayed out.
 If you select an alternative emulator and later remove its corresponding entry from the es_systems.xml file, an error notice will be shown on this row.
 In this case you have the option to remove the invalid entry.
 But even if there is an invalid entry, games will still launch using the default emulator while logging a warning message to the es_log.txt file.
 Apart from this, the emulator selection should hopefully be self-explanatory.

+**Folder link** _(folders only)_

+Using this option it's possible to link a specific file inside the game's folder structure that will be launched directly instead of entering the folder when pressing the _A_ button.
+This is very useful for systems where there are multiple files per game, such as multi-disc games where an .m3u file is used to launch the game.
+As the name implies this is only a link, and as folders can't be part of collections (the automatic collections _All games, Favorites_ and _Last played_ as well as any custom collections) it's the linked file inside the folder that is included in such collections.
+So for instance, launching a game via a linked folder will have the linked file show up in the _Last played_ collection rather than the folder itself.
+This also means that you should scrape the linked file in addition to the folder to be able to see game media and metadata throughout the application.
+To override the folder link and enter the directory, there is an entry available in the game options menu.

 ### Buttons

 For game files, there will be five buttons displayed on the bottom of the metadata editor window, and for folders there will be four.
 These are their functions: